SteveOberst/medusa-docker-starter/README.md

 - Port conflicts: change published ports in docker-compose.yml.
 - Admin redirecting to medusa:9000: remove MEDUSA_BACKEND_URL from .env; the browser must use NEXT_PUBLIC_MEDUSA_BACKEND_URL (localhost).
 Internal networking is handled via MEDUSA_INTERNAL_BACKEND_URL in docker-compose.
 - Storefront empty data: add at least one Region and link it to a Sales Channel; set NEXT_PUBLIC_MEDUSA_PUBLISHABLE_KEY with access to that channel.
+- Storefront first run is slow: the initial Next.js build can take 1–2 minutes; until then, some pages return empty data.
+Wait for the storefront logs to show it’s ready.
 - CI missing .env: the smoke workflow creates it automatically; if running manually, create .env first.
 - Backend build fails copying package-lock.json: Our backend Dockerfile now copies the full context and installs based on the detected lockfile (npm/yarn/pnpm).
 Ensure the backend directory contains a package.json and one of the lockfiles.
 - Backend init E404: If you see an npm 404 for @medusajs/create-medusa-app, use the unscoped package.
 The default BACKEND_INIT_CMD uses "npx create-medusa-app@latest {dir}".